matrix-org/matrix-spec-proposals/proposals/3963-oblivious-matrix-over-https.md

 A specification-compliant server which implements `relay` **MUST** also implement `getCapabilities`.

-When using a version string which ends in `-relay`, clients *should* not attempt to use the server for any Matrix endpoints, other than the Oblivious MoH endpoints.
+When using a version string which ends in `-relay-only`, clients *should* not attempt to use the server for any Matrix endpoints, other than the Oblivious MoH endpoints.
 (A server probably should not also need to declare both a normal and a relay spec version at the same time.)